Deploying Next Js website on VPS using build from GitHub Actions

 - run: mkdir ~/.ssh - run: echo "$SSH_KEY" >> ~/.ssh/github-action - run: chmod 400 ~/.ssh/github-action - run: echo -e "Host vps\n\tUser root\n\tHostname 11.000.000.111\n\tIdentityFile ~/.ssh/github-action\n\tStrictHostKeyChecking No" >> ~/.ssh/config - run: rsync -re ssh ./.next/ vps:/home/root/app-name/.next - run: ssh vps "pm2 restart app-name"

-in first three line we put our private key in place with appropriate permissions. then we add entry for host in config file.
-You have to replace root with your username and 11.000.000.11 with your own host name.
+with your own host name.
 After the ssh setup in place we use rsync utility to sync our .next folder to our app directory in our server.
 At last, we need to restart our pm2 instance in our server to reflect our changes.
 This command may not work if the instance is not rinning yet and you may have to start it with pm2 start npm --name app-name -- start

 We have successfully deployed our Next js site using GitHub Actions for the build.
-Our website should be up and running at localhost:3000 and should update on push to main branch.
+Our website should be up and running at localhost:3000

 Share this on